Your symptoms are real-get menopause care

 Medication

-If your anxiety symptoms are severe or you’re experiencing frequent panic attacks, a healthcare provider may recommend anxiety medication.
+If your anxiety symptoms are severe or you’re experiencing menopause and panic attacks, a healthcare provider may recommend anxiety medication.

 Medications typically used for anxiety include: